geopython/pycsw/docs/administration.rst

 .. code-block:: bash

-  pycsw-admin.py -c export_records -f default.cfg -p /path/to/output_dir
+  pycsw-admin.py export-records --config default.cfg --path /path/to/output_dir

 This will write each record in the database specified in ``default.cfg`` (``repository.database``) to an XML document on disk, in directory ``/path/to/output_dir``.